Towards Interpretable Federated Learning: Introduction

 As a promising technology to enhance system safety and build trust among FL stakeholders, IFL has attracted significant research interest from the academic and the industry in recent years.
 Compared to the current interpretable artificial intelligence (AI) methods designed for centralized machine learning \cite{li2020survey}, IFL is more challenging due to the invisibility of local data to outsiders and the resource constraints in terms of local computation and communication power.
 It is an interdisciplinary field as it requires expertise from machine learning, optimization, cryptography and human factors in order to build viable solutions.
 This makes it challenging for researchers new to the field to grasp the latest development.
 Currently, there is no survey paper on this important and rapidly developing topic.

 To bridge this gap, we provide (to the best of our knowledge) the first survey of the IFL literature in this paper.
 We propose a unique IFL taxonomy which covers highly relevant works enabling FL models to explain the prediction results, support model debugging, and provide insights into the contributions made by individual data owners or data samples, which in turn, is crucial for allocating rewards fairly to motivate active and reliable participation in FL.
-We conduct comprehensive analysis of the representative IFL approaches, the commonly adopted performance evaluation metrics, and promising directions towards building versatile interpretable federated learning technologies.
+We put forward this survey with the following contributions. \begin{itemize} \item We propose a taxonomy of IFL that comprehensively considers the FL training process, stakeholder analysis and the privacy protection analysis. \item We conduct systematic analysis of the representative IFL approaches and the commonly adopted performance evaluation metrics to empirically evaluate the performance of IFL algorithms, thereby, providing readers with useful guides on experiment design. \item We outline promising directions towards building versatile IFL technologies.
+For each direction, we analyze the limitations in the current literature and propose potential ways forward. \end{itemize}